pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 ---
 ```

-You can now create code chunks as you would do in any other notebook-based interface, specifying ```stata``` in your code chunk.
+You can now create code chunks as you would do in any other notebook-based interface, specifying ```stata``` in your code chunk header.

-For our example, we will create a simple chart to visualize gender gaps in suicide rates across countries.
+For our example, we will create a chart to visualize gender gaps in suicide rates across low-income countries.
 To load the dataset into our environment, we will use the Stata wrapper for the World Bank's WDI database API, [```wbopendata```](https://github.com/jpazvd/wbopendata/tree/master):

 ````stata